-UCLA offers over 130 undergraduate majors in six academic divisions:
+UCLA offers over 130 undergraduate majors in seven academic divisions:

 The liberal arts curriculum of the UCLA College of Letters and Science begins by bringing together perspectives from many fields to analyze issues, pose questions, and train students to think and write creatively as well as critically.
 Students then concentrate on a particular field in depth.
 More than 100 majors are offered within four academic divisions: Humanities, Life Sciences, Physical Sciences, and Social Sciences.

 Headed by a faculty of renowned visual artists and performers, the School of the Arts and Architecture is a highly regarded center for creative expression and research.
 The curriculum combines practical training in visual and performing mediums with a broad-based liberal arts education.
 Students enjoy a variety of opportunities to perform and exhibit on campus.

 The Henry Samueli School of Engineering and Applied Science ranks among the top ten engineering schools in the country.
 The seven departments within the School are structured to align with the traditional specialties characteristic of the engineering profession.
 Undergraduate programs prepare students for immediate professional careers as well as for advanced studies in engineering or other fields.

 Established as a unique academic unit by the University of California Regents in 2016, the Herb Alpert School of Music is already recognized among the very best schools of music.
 The new school is comprised of majors formerly housed in the School of the Arts and College of Letters and Science.
 Among its unique features, it offers a bachelor’s degree in music education together with a teaching certificate, as well as a master’s program in jazz that offers students the opportunity to study with legends such as Herbie Hancock and Wayne Shorter at the Thelonious Monk Institute of Jazz Performance.